"'Put a sock in it' [is] Gourmet chef slang for 'Needs more flavor.' The cartoon strip"Mr. Boffo by Joe Martin

 This concoction clearly has nothing whatsoever to do with Southern barbecue sauce traditions which tend to be vinegary, or Charleston which is in the mustard based barbecue sauce belt.
 Its components are really Caribbean, where the word barbecue originated, Mexican, where chocolate and vanilla come from, Floridian and Brazilian, which produce more oranges than anybody, South American, where tomatoes originated, and Central America, where chile peppers were first discovered.
 So what could be more far Southern than a blend of them?
 It is a bit of a novelty, but a darn good one.

 How to use it?
 I love it on pork ribs and even meatloaf, not so much on other beef products.
 So I need you to make a batch, try it, and let me know on which foods you like it.
 But let it stand alone.
 If you put it on pork ribs, just salt the meat.
-Skip the herb and spice rubs.
+Skip the herb and spice rubs when cooking the ribs.

 Makes.
 A bit more than 2 cups of sauce